yasaminjafarian/Mannequin-Data-Download-and-Extract/README.md

 # Mannequin-Data-Download

-This is a python implementation of downloading and extracting the videos for mannequin paper (https://arxiv.org/pdf/1904.11111.pdf)
+This is a python implementation of downloading and extracting the videos for mannequin paper "[Learning the Depths of Moving People by Watching Frozen People](https://mannequin-depth.github.io/)."

 ## download txt files
 1. download the mannequin dataset from here (https://google.github.io/mannequinchallenge/www/download.html)